Best Black Friday Deals 2019: Apple, HomeKit tech, TVs, more - 9to5Mac

 Apple is slated to have a huge Black Friday this year.
 We expect the best deals to come through its Amazon storefront, although other retailers like Best Buy, Target, and Walmart will be rolling out aggressive offers, too.
 We also have dedicated hubs specifically for the best iPad, Apple Watch, Mac, and iPhone deals throughout Black Friday, so be sure to check those out.

-One of Black Friday’s most anticipated deals is also live, with Apple’s 10.2-inch iPad hitting $250.
-This is right at the all-time low price.
+One of Black Friday’s most anticipated deals is also live, with Apple’s 10.2-inch iPad hitting as low as $237.50.
+This is right at the all-time low price. iPad Pro deals have finally popped as well, with Amazon taking up to $200 off with deals from $650. iPad Air is also being discounted by $100 on various models.

+Apple’s HomePod has also returned to its all-time low at $200 via Best Buy, which is right at the lowest price we’ve tracked all-time.

 Apple launched its Black Friday movie sale today with new deals from $4.
 This is 2019’s biggest sale on the movie store and a great time to load up on some fresh content for the holiday season.